-This 5-year project was funded by NIDA in 2008 and includes 2 major research phases intended to reduce HIV and other addiction-related disease risks in criminal justice (CJ) populations.
-The first phase of the Disease Risk Reduction (DRR) Project included an intervention effectiveness study, and the second addresses its implementation in CJ field settings.
-A manual-guided DRR planning and decision-making strategy has been developed based on cognitive tools that focus on an evidence-based, visualspatial (including TCU Mapping-Enhanced Counseling) rather than traditional didactic communication approach.
-In the second phase of the project, the process of intervention implementation is being examined in an expanded network of CJ systems in five different states.
+This 5-year project was funded by NIDA in 2008 and included 2 major research phases intended to reduce HIV and other addiction-related disease risks in criminal justice (CJ) populations.
+The first phase of the Disease Risk Reduction (DRR) Project included an intervention effectiveness study, and the second addressed its implementation in CJ field settings.
+A manual-guided DRR planning and decision-making strategy was developed based on cognitive tools that focused on an evidence-based, visual-spatial (including TCU Mapping-Enhanced Counseling) rather than traditional didactic communication approach.
+In the second phase of the project, the process of intervention implementation was examined in an expanded network of CJ systems in five different states.